Olveczky-Lab/FAST-ChainViewer/README.md

 # FAST-ChainViewer

 Use this graphical utility to visualize the unsupervised output of our Fast Automated Spike Tracker [FAST](https://github.com/Olveczky-Lab/FAST) spike-sorting algorithm.
-Using a combination of automatic and manual procedures, you can interactively merge spike 'chains' that should belong to the same cluster as well as split chains corresponding to two or more incorrectly merged units.
+Using a combination of automatic and manual procedures, you can interactively *merge* spike 'chains' or clusters that should belong to the same single unit, and *split* chains that are incorrect mergers of two or more single units.

 ## Installation